Charles Darwin: Survey voyage on HMS Beagle

 After leaving Sedgwick in Wales, Darwin spent a few days with student friends at Barmouth.
 He returned home on 29 August to find a letter from Henslow proposing him as a suitable (if unfinished) naturalist for a self-funded supernumerary place on HMS Beagle with captain Robert FitzRoy, a position for a gentleman rather than "a mere collector".
 The ship was to leave in four weeks on an expedition to chart the coastline of South America.
 Robert Darwin objected to his son's planned two-year voyage, regarding it as a waste of time, but was persuaded by his brother-in-law, Josiah Wedgwood II, to agree to (and fund) his son's participation.
 Darwin took care to remain in a private capacity to retain control over his collection, intending it for a major scientific institution.

 After delays, the voyage began on 27 December 1831; it lasted almost five years.
 As FitzRoy had intended, Darwin spent most of that time on land investigating geology and making natural history collections, while HMS Beagle surveyed and charted coasts.
-He kept careful notes of his observations and theoretical speculations, and at intervals during the voyage his specimens were sent to Cambridge together with letters including a copy of his journal for his family.
-He had some expertise in geology, beetle collecting and dissecting marine invertebrates, but in all other areas was a novice and ably collected specimens for expert appraisal.
+He kept careful notes of his observations and theoretical speculations.
+At intervals during the voyage, his specimens were sent to Cambridge together with letters including a copy of his journal for his family.
+He had some expertise in geology, beetle collecting and dissecting marine invertebrates, but in all other areas, was a novice and ably collected specimens for expert appraisal.
 Despite suffering badly from seasickness, Darwin wrote copious notes while on board the ship.
 Most of his zoology notes are about marine invertebrates, starting with plankton collected during a calm spell.

 On their first stop ashore at St Jago in Cape Verde, Darwin found that a white band high in the volcanic rock cliffs included seashells.
 FitzRoy had given him the first volume of Charles Lyell's Principles of Geology, which set out uniformitarian concepts of land slowly rising or falling over immense periods, and Darwin saw things Lyell's way, theorising and thinking of writing a book on geology.
-When they reached Brazil, Darwin was delighted by the tropical forest, but detested the sight of slavery, and disputed this issue with Fitzroy.
+When they reached Brazil, Darwin was delighted by the tropical forest, but detested the sight of slavery there, and disputed this issue with FitzRoy.